videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/readme.md

-# Azure Resource Manager QuickStart Templates
+# Azure Resource Manager QuickStart Templates for Azure Active Directory Conditional Access

 This repo contains all currently available Azure Resource Manager templates contributed by the community.